-1 agreement than we are without it.

-2 Senator Cotton: Okay, thank you.

-3 Right now, the Navy is on a budgetary path to 260 ships 4 or less.
-Do you agree with the findings of the 2014 5 National Defense Panel, which was a bipartisan and 6 congressionally mandated group of experts, that we should 7 have a target force of between 325-346 ships?

-8 Admiral Richardson: Sir, I think that the strategic 9 environment -- you know, we could easily justify an appetite 10 for more ships, but another dimension of the strategic 11 environment is the resource part of that environment.
-Our 12 current plan for a 308-ship Navy represents, right now, the 13 very best balance to meet the demands, not only of the 14 security environment, but also to do that with available 15 resources.

-16 Senator Cotton: Secretary of the Navy Ray Mabus has 17 said that quantity has a quality of its own.
-Do you believe 18 that that is true?
-And, if so, is 308 ships going to be 19 enough of a quantity to give us that quality of its own 20 kind?

-Admiral Richardson: I 100-percent agree with Secretary Mabus about the quality of the number of ships.
-And the current plan does allow us to meet our responsibilities in the defense strategic guidance, albeit with some risk.
-Senator Cotton: In the recently issued National
+- 1 agreement than we are without it. - 2 Senator Cotton: Okay, thank you. - Right now, the Navy is on a budgetary path to 260 ships - 4 or less.
+Do you agree with the findings of the 2014 - 5 National Defense Panel, which was a bipartisan and - 6 congressionally mandated group of experts, that we should - 7 have a target force of between 325-346 ships? - 8 Admiral Richardson: Sir, I think that the strategic - 9 environment -- you know, we could easily justify an appetite - 10 for more ships, but another dimension of the strategic - 11 environment is the resource part of that environment.
+Our - 12 current plan for a 308-ship Navy represents, right now, the - 13 very best balance to meet the demands, not only of the - 14 security environment, but also to do that with available - 15 resources. - 16 Senator Cotton: Secretary of the Navy Ray Mabus has - 17 said that quantity has a quality of its own.
+Do you believe - 18 that that is true?
+And, if so, is 308 ships going to be - 19 enough of a quantity to give us that quality of its own - 20 kind? - 21 Admiral Richardson: I 100-percent agree with Secretary - 22 Mabus about the quality of the number of ships.
+And the - 23 current plan does allow us to meet our responsibilities in - 24 the defense strategic guidance, albeit with some risk. - 25 Senator Cotton: In the recently issued National

-Military Strategy, General Dempsey, the Chairman of the Joint Chief of Staff, describes the need to counter certain revisionist states -- Russia, China, Iran, North Korea principally among them.
-But, he also writes that the U.S. military advantage has begun to erode.
-Are there areas in which the U.S. Navy's military advantage has begun to erode, relative to our adversaries?

-8 Admiral Richardson: Senator, this is a very dynamic 9 environment, and the technological environment is changing 10 very rapidly.
-As the Chairman mentioned, we've got to 11 become more agile in our acquisition systems to stay 12 competitive in that realm.
-But, I'm confident that, with 13 the support of this committee and with Congress and the 14 innovation of the Navy, we will do that.
-But, as you said, you know, some of our readiness is starting to -- we're 15 16 still recovering from the effects of the 2013 sequestration as we continue to build our readiness back up so that we've 17 got appropriate responses forces for global contingencies.
-18 19 Senator Cotton: So, the flip side of what you just 20 said is, without adequate support from this Congress, then need, both to modernize our fleet and to continue to be a forward-deployed force to project American power.

-21 our military advantage, as it relates to our Navy, may, in 22 fact, begin to erode?

-24 Senator Cotton: Well, I hope that we provide you and 25 all the sailors that you represent the adequate support you
+- 1 Military Strategy, General Dempsey, the Chairman of the - 2 Joint Chief of Staff, describes the need to counter certain - 3 revisionist states -- Russia, China, Iran, North Korea - 4 principally among them.
+But, he also writes that the U.S. - 5 military advantage has begun to erode.
+Are there areas in - 6 which the U.S. Navy's military advantage has begun to erode, - 7 relative to our adversaries? - 8 Admiral Richardson: Senator, this is a very dynamic - 9 environment, and the technological environment is changing - 10 very rapidly.
+As the Chairman mentioned, we've got to - 11 become more agile in our acquisition systems to stay - 12 competitive in that realm.
+But, I'm confident that, with - 13 the support of this committee and with Congress and the - 14 innovation of the Navy, we will do that.
+But, as you said, - 15 you know, some of our readiness is starting to -- we're - 16 still recovering from the effects of the 2013 sequestration - 17 as we continue to build our readiness back up so that we've - 18 got appropriate responses forces for global contingencies. - 19 Senator Cotton: So, the flip side of what you just - 20 said is, without adequate support from this Congress, then - 21 our military advantage, as it relates to our Navy, may, in - 22 fact, begin to erode? - 23 Admiral Richardson: Yes, sir. - Senator Cotton: Well, I hope that we provide you and - 25 all the sailors that you represent the adequate support you